SvrAdityaReddy/Thermography_based_Blood_Flow_Imaging/README.md

 # Thermography based Blood Flow Imaging

-In this project we had used FLIR ONE PRO for Android for capturing thermal images.
+In this project we have to get blood flow from thermal images.
+We had used FLIR ONE PRO for Android for capturing thermal images.
 These thermal images are then processed as described in the paper "Thermography-based blood flow imaging in human skin of the hands and feet: a spectral filtering approach" by A A Sagaidachnyi et al [1].

 ## Dependencies